biomechanics-hlrs-gebert/M-DTC-Direct-Tensor-Computation/README.md

 ```
 Testing on a local machine with short turnaround times is recommended with up to 6 cores, depending on your system.

-In general, the tool is capable of running on more than 100.000 x86_64 cores with virtually no limit in wall time.
+In general, the tool is capable of running on more than 100.000 x86_64 cores.
 Please be aware that computations on large datasets will need computational power of this magnitude.

 ### Tracking of the status of the computation
 To show the current status of the computation, dump the integer 8 data of the status file with the input basename of the computation.